 Actually some of these solutions might still have been an improvement over Yandex initial ranking.
 The problem is that the scoring metric was done with regard to the clicks obtained using Yandex initial ranking...
 And users tend to click on URLs appearing at the top of the page.

-Ideally computing the actual score of a solution would have consisted in deploying the new solution, and computing the score with the clicks obtained with the new ordering.
+Ideally computing the actual score of a solution would have consisted of deploying the new solution, and computing the score with the clicks obtained with the new ordering.
 This is however not feasible in practice.

-In the end computing the score against the clicks observed with your former ranking is the only way to go.
+In the end, computing the score against the clicks observed with your former ranking is the only way to go.
 This introduces a bias, as user tend to click on URLs that appear at the top of the result list.
 For this reason, in order to get a high score, it is crucial to detect when a result should or should not be re-ranked.

 For the same reasons, the score announced is just a lower bound of the score to expect in production.
 When Yandex engineers actually put such an algorithm into production, they most likely observe a greater improvement of the NDCG.